Cycling74/oopsy/README.md

 *Note:*  to be used for RNBO you need to flash the bootloader to your Daisy device first, the easiest way would be using the [Daisy Web Programmer](https://electro-smith.github.io/Programmer/) (look for the `Advanced` Button in the `Programming` section).

 After you flashed the bootloader, you will have to set it into receiving mode each time before you export.
 This is done by shortly pressing and releaseing the `Reset` button and then shortly pressing and releaseing the `Boot` button (one LED will then start to flash slowly in a kind of 'breathing' fashion).

+*Note:*  If you are in verbose mode you might see these errors:

+    oopsy-verbose: "File downloaded successfully"
+    oopsy-verbose: "Transitioning to dfuMANIFEST state"
+    oopsy-verbose:
+    oopsy-verbose: "stderr Warning: Invalid DFU suffix signature"
+    oopsy-verbose: "A valid DFU suffix will be required in a future dfu-util release!!!"
+    oopsy-verbose:
+    oopsy-verbose: "oopsy dfu error"
+    oopsy-verbose: "Warning: Invalid DFU suffix signature"
+    oopsy-verbose: "A valid DFU suffix will be required in a future dfu-util release!!!”

+no worries, this is a quirk in the current libdaisy, as long as you see *File downloaded successfully* you are fine.

 ### Multi-App